Sarah McLachlan: 2016–2020: Wonderland

-On October 21, 2016, McLachlan released Wonderland, her ninth studio album and second Christmas album.
-Wonderland contains interpretations of 13 traditional and contemporary holiday classics.

-McLachlan performed at the Macy's Thanksgiving Day Parade on November 24 as well as NBC's annual Christmas in Rockefeller Center special on November 30.
-She also performed on ABC's CMA Country Christmas Special on November 28, Live with Kelly! on December 8 and Harry TV on December 16.

-McLachlan released the single "The Long Goodbye" in December 2016.
+On October 21, 2016, McLachlan released Wonderland, her ninth studio and second Christmas album; it contains interpretations of 13 traditional and contemporary holiday classics.
+She promoted the album with various televised performances, including at the Macy's Thanksgiving Day Parade on November 24; ABC's CMA Country Christmas special on November 28; and NBC's annual Christmas in Rockefeller Center special on November 30.
+That December, McLachlan released the single "The Long Goodbye".

 In January 2019, McLachlan was announced as the host of the Juno Awards of 2019.

-In a February 2019 interview, McLachlan stated that she was set to debut a new song titled "Wilderness" during her then-current tour.
+In an interview the following month, McLachlan stated that she was set to debut a new song titled "Wilderness" during her then-current tour.